BG3-Community-Library-Team/bg3-community/test/alitheas-apothecary/wip.md

 PassiveRoll
 ####

 PassiveRoll nodes are very similar to ActiveRoll nodes!
 However, these are the passive rolls, like for perception and arcana, that are made automatically for the player in dialogue.
-The results for these rolls are also handled via the RollResult dialogue nodes.
+The results for these rolls are  handled via the RollResult dialogue nodes.

 RollResult
 ####